Man Dangles Baby Out Of 15-Floor Window For 1,000 Facebook Likes

 A man dangled a baby outside the window of a 15th-floor apartment for 1,000 likes on Facebook, the BBC is reporting.
-The Algerian man posted a picture, where is he is seen holding the child just by the scruff of his shirt, 150 feet from the ground below.
+The Algerian man posted a picture, where he is seen holding the child just by the scruff of his shirt, 150 feet from the ground below.
 In the caption underneath the shocking picture, the man threatens to drop the child if he does not get 1,000 likes.

 The post sparked a national outrage which led to an avalanche of social media users reaching out to the police.
 This eventually led to the man’s arrest.